Franchot Tone: 1940–1949: The Universal, Columbia & Paramount combination

 Tone signed a contract with Universal, starring in his first Western there, Trail of the Vigilantes (1940), where he more than earns his spurs alongside the likes of Broderick Crawford and Andy Devine.
 He was soon back supporting female stars though, making Nice Girl?
 (1941) with Deanna Durbin.

 Tone also signed a multi-picture deal with Columbia, where he made two films with Joan Bennett, She Knew All the Answers (1941) and The Wife Takes a Flyer (1942).

 Back at Universal he was top billed in This Woman Is Mine (1941).
 Tone went to Paramount to star in Five Graves to Cairo (1942), a World War II espionage story directed by Billy Wilder.

 He also returned to MGM to star in Pilot No. 5 (1943) then it was back to Universal for His Butler's Sister (1943) with Durbin.

 Tone made two more films at Paramount, True to Life (1943) with Mary Martin and The Hour Before the Dawn (1944) with Veronica Lake.
 He had one of his best roles in Universal's Phantom Lady (1944) directed by Robert Siodmak, an early film noir picture and a villainous part for Tone.
 Also impressive was his performance in Dark Waters (1944) with Merle Oberon for Benedict Bogeaus.

 He continued his stage career by performing on Broadway in Hope for the Best (1945) with Jane Wyatt; the production ran for a little more than three months.

 At Universal Tone did That Night with You (1945) with Susanna Foster and Because of Him (1946) with Durbin.

 Tone made Lost Honeymoon (1947) at Eagle-Lion Studios and Honeymoon (1947) with Shirley Temple.
 While at Columbia he had roles in Her Husband's Affairs (1947) with Lucille Ball, and I Love Trouble (1947), then Every Girl Should Be Married (1948) reteamed with Grant at RKO.
 He had the lead as an assistant D.A. looking for the murderer of a journalist while being distracted by a beauty played by then wife Jean Wallace in the film noir thriller, Jigsaw (1949).
 He then had a supporting part as a murder victim in Without Honor (1949), a noir film co-starring Laraine Day.

 1949: Producer

-Tone produced and starred in The Man on the Eiffel Tower (1949), a troubled production suffering from filming delays on location, creative wrangling and the pictures hard to transfer single-strip technicolor film stock.
+Tone produced and starred in The Man on the Eiffel Tower (1949), a troubled production suffering from filming delays on location, creative wrangling and the picture’s hard-to-transfer single-strip technicolor film stock.
 It has benefited from restorations in the 2000s that have coincided with theatrical showings and vastly improved DVD releases.
 Tone's tour de force role as a manic depressive sociopath included performing many of his own stunts on the Paris landmark.

 Burgess Meredith and Charles Laughton star with Tone.
-Meredith is credited as director, although Tone took over duties when Meredeth was in front of the camera with Laughton sometimes directing himself.
-The film has some of the best cinematic pictures of the Eiffel Tower according to French director Jean Renior.
+Meredith is credited as director, although Tone took over duties when Meredith was in front of the camera with Laughton sometimes directing himself.
+The film has, according to French director Jean Renoir, some of the best cinematic pictures of the Eiffel Tower.